TusharAswal/React-Questions/README.md

 }
 ```
 ### Exponential Time – O(2ⁿ)
-The search space is halved with each iteration.
+The execution time doubles with each additional input.
 ```javascript
 function fibonacci(n) {
   if (n <= 1) return n;